lobrylab/PitViper/README.md

 ##### Library file

-First column indicate the ID of the shRNA.
+First column indicate the ID of the guide.
 This ID in this column should not be redundant.

-Second column is shRNA sequence.
+Second column is guide sequence.

-Thirs column indicate the element targeted by the corresponding shRNA sequence.
-Note: Multiple shRNA can target the same element.
+Thirs column indicate the element targeted by the corresponding guide.
+Note: Multiple guides can target the same element.

 ```
 element_A.1,CTTAGTTTTGAACAAGTACA,element_A